KomodoPlatform/NotaryNodes/season7/candidates/chmex/README.md

 chmex_NA3P: 024e88a36d729352a391e07d1821dbfda1fca6409320cf9c2869b6fb99f05fbddd

-'*' Veteran bBnus: Notary Node veterans who have served in at least two prior seasons are eligible to apply for an additional node (veteran benefit).
+'*' Veteran Bonus: Notary Node veterans who have served in at least two prior seasons are eligible to apply for an additional node (veteran benefit).